pythonarcade/arcade/doc/tutorials/menu/index.rst

 .. image:: menu_03.png
     :width: 50%

 In this step we will setup the display buttons of the actual menu.
+The code written in this section is written for `MenuView`

 Initialising the Buttons
 ~~~~~~~~~~~~~~~~~~~~~~~~